ucdavis/CruSibyl/Htmx.Components/docs/articles/developer-guide/design-choices.md

 ## Dual Navigation Provider Architecture

-**Decision**: Support both attribute-based and builder-based navigation configuration.
-Have the attribute-based configuration use the builder-based configuration internally.
+**Decision**: Support both attribute-based and builder-based navigation configuration, with the attribute-based approach using the builder-based configuration internally for consistency.

 **Attribute-Based**:
 ```csharp